lsst/LDM-230/index.rst

 Offline Level 1 processing is processing that occurs in the a batch context, instead of the context of the Prompt Processing under OCS control.

-The concepts for this process are presented in the "Level 1 Producition Services" section of this document prepared for the LOPT/TOWG
+The concepts for this process are presented in the "Level 1 Production Services" section of this document prepared for the LOPT/TOWG

 `<https://docs.google.com/document/d/1KFwL38iIKbvDhhcbPcwjWr-CDg9cPvZuq0PFzSBmbPc/edit>`_